heptarch/heptarch.github.io/drafts/tarkovsky.md

 of secrets.

-I spent the summer of 2012 as a student archivist at the "Andrei Tarkovsky International Institute", a somewhat shambolic storehouse for situated at 91, Via di San Niccolò.
+I spent the summer of 2012 as a student archivist at the "Andrei Tarkovsky International Institute", a slightly anarchic repository of the great director's effects, situated at 91, Via di San Niccolò.
 I slept in a small room---more of a closet---next to the opposite a master "profumiere", from whose workshop the most ex